Greentech Media’s Must-Read Energy Storage Stories of 2020

 Instead, developers made this year the biggest ever for battery installations in the U.S. More capacity is going into homes than ever before, helping families make better use of rooftop solar investments and keeping the lights on during outages.
 Large-scale projects reached new heights, including LS Power's completion of the largest battery in the world, just in time to help California grapple with its summer power shortage.

 Just a few years ago, energy storage was a niche item, something people built in the very few locations where a higher force compelled it.
-Now, utilities across the country are using batteries to solve numerous grid problems, and planning far more for the near future.
+Now, utilities across the country are using batteries to solve numerous grid problems and planning far more for the near future.
 And the most boisterous of power markets, Texas, has finally broken open for storage developers, with major projects already underway.

 Here is an attempt at condensing all of these upheavals and breakthroughs into a list of the crucial energy storage storylines from the year.
-Think of it as a cheat-sheet for all things energy storage in 2020.
+Think of it as a cheat sheet for all things energy storage in 2020.

 Deployment like never before

 2020 will certainly go down as the biggest ever for the U.S. grid storage industry.
-The annual market for grid batteries passed the $1 billion mark and the 1 gigawatt threshold for the first time ever, per the latest Energy Storage Monitor report.
+The annual market for grid batteries passed the $1 billion mark and the 1-gigawatt threshold for the first time ever, per the latest Energy Storage Monitor report from Wood Mackenzie.
 Overall capacity installations doubled compared to 2019, a growth rate that you won't see in any other kind of energy infrastructure right now.

 In practical terms, this means more battery capacity is storing solar production that might otherwise go to waste.
-More battery peaker plants are discharging during times of extreme demand, without unleashing local pollutants into their surroundings, like the gas burning alternatives do.
+More battery peaker plants are discharging during times of extreme demand, without unleashing local pollutants into their surroundings, as the gas-burning alternatives do.

 Most of that new capacity is headed to California, where batteries are the new go-to resource for meeting peak demand (gas plants still dominate overall, but the state is not building new ones).
 LS Power built not only the country's but the world's biggest battery this summer, activating 250 megawatts/250 megawatt-hours at the Gateway project.
 But several similarly massive mega-projects are racing to completion in the state.

 No other state matches California's pace of battery construction, but developers are at work on several 100-megawatt projects in Texas.
 Until recently, the competitive ERCOT market had deterred storage developers, who often like to have solid contracts with established utilities before they build anything.
-As of this year, companies like Broad Reach Power, Key Capture Energy and Enel Green Power targeted the state for multiple large scale projects.
-The flurry of activity shows that energy storage has become competitive even in competitive markets that don't heavily subsidize the technology.
+As of this year, companies including Broad Reach Power, Key Capture Energy and Enel Green Power targeted the state for multiple large-scale projects.
+The flurry of activity shows that energy storage has become compelling even in competitive markets that don't heavily subsidize the technology.

 Forced to confront fire safety